 You have the right to file a complaint if you believe your privacy rights have been violated.
-If you would like to file a complaint about our privacy practices, you can do so by sending a letter outlining your concerns to: Advanced Recovery Services, Attn: Compliance, 100 SE Third Ave, Suite 1800, Ft Lauderdale, FL 33394 or by contacting our Privacy Officer by telephone at 754-300-3120 ext.
-4019 or by email at [email protected].
-You also have the right to complain to the Secretary of the United States Department of Health and Human Services, the United States Attorney for the judicial district in which the violation occurs, and the Substance Abuse and Mental Health Services Administration (SAMHSA) office responsible for opioid treatment program oversight.
+If you would like to file a complaint about our privacy practices, you can do so by sending a letter outlining your concerns to: Advanced Recovery Systems, LLC, Attn: Compliance, 100 SE Third Ave, Suite 1800, Ft Lauderdale, FL 33394 or by contacting our Privacy Officer by telephone at (855) 653-1989 or by email at [email protected] You also have the right to complain to the Secretary of the United States Department of Health and Human Services, the United States Attorney for the judicial district in which the violation occurs, and the Substance Abuse and Mental Health Services Administration (SAMHSA) office responsible for opioid treatment program oversight.
 You will not be penalized or otherwise retaliated against for filing a complaint.

 USES AND DISCLOSURES OF YOUR HEALTH INFORMATION:

 We will obtain your written authorization to use and disclose your health information unless we are permitted to use or disclose your information without your authorization under applicable law.
 The following categories describe the ways that we may use and disclose your health information without your written authorization under Part 2.
 To the extent applicable state law is even more restrictive than Part 2 on how we use and disclose any of your health information, we comply with more restrictive state law.